George Schaller

-George Beals Schaller (born 1933) is a German-born American mammalogist, biologist, conservationist and author.
+George Beals Schaller (born May 26, 1933) is an American mammalogist, biologist, conservationist and author.
 Schaller is recognized by many as the world's preeminent field biologist, studying wildlife throughout Africa, Asia and South America.
 Born in Berlin, Schaller grew up in Germany, but moved to Missouri as a teen.
 He is vice president of Panthera Corporation and serves as chairman of their Cat Advisory Council.
 Schaller is also a senior conservationist at the Bronx Zoo-based Wildlife Conservation Society.

 Early life

-Schaller received his Bachelor of Biological Science degree from the University of Alaska in 1955, and went on to the University of Wisconsin–Madison to obtain his PhD in 1962.
+Schaller was born in Berlin, Germany.
+He received his Bachelor of Biological Science degree from the University of Alaska in 1955, and went on to the University of Wisconsin–Madison to obtain his PhD in 1962.
 From 1962 to 1963, he was a fellow at the Behavioral Sciences department of Stanford University.
 From 1963 to 1966, Schaller served as research associate for the Johns Hopkins University pathobiology department, and from 1966 to 1972, served as the Rockefeller University's and New York Zoological Society's research associate in research and animal behavior as part of the Institute for Research in Animal Behavior.
 From 1972 to 1979, he served as coordinator of the Center for Field Biology and Conservation, which replaced the IRAB.
 He then served as director of the New York Zoological Society's International Conservation Program from 1979 to 1988.

 Mountain gorilla research

-In 1959, when Schaller was only 26, he traveled to Central Africa to study and live with the mountain gorillas (Gorilla beringei beringei) of the Virunga Volcanoes.
+In 1959, when Schaller was 26, he traveled to Central Africa to study and live with the mountain gorillas (Gorilla beringei beringei) of the Virunga Volcanoes.
 Little was known about the life of gorillas in the wild until the publication of The Mountain Gorilla: Ecology and Behavior in 1963, that first conveyed to the general public just how profoundly intelligent and gentle gorillas really are, contrary to then-common beliefs.
 Schaller also, in 1964, recounted this epic two-year study in The Year of the Gorilla, which also provides a broader historical perspective on the efforts to save one of humankind's nearest relatives from the brink of extinction.

 The American zoologist Dian Fossey, with assistance from the National Geographic Society and Louis Leakey, followed Schaller's ground-breaking field research on mountain gorillas in the Virungas.
 Schaller and Fossey were instrumental in dispelling the public perception of gorillas as brutes, by demonstrably establishing the deep compassion and social intelligence evident among gorillas, and how very closely their behavior parallels that of humans.